loujaybee/cloud-exam-notes/developer-associate/notes.md

 - Three components of CodeStar: Project dashboard, deployment pipeline, access management

 ## Questions
+- CT: How does the cross account trail work?
+It tracks other accounts?
+How?
+- CT: How does log file validation work?
+Immutable log?
+- CT: CloudTrail vs RedShift, what's the big difference?
+(Try it)
 - KSS: Difference between Kinesis and SQS
 - COG: How does SAML really work?
 - COG: Difference between cognito user pools vs AWS log in via SSO